-- 2.7 A wide range of teaching and learning methods are adopted to deliver the curriculum, which include lectures, e-learning, seminars, group discussions, examinations, quizzes, case study analysis and independent study.
-The programme and course specifications indicate the type of teaching methods used to deliver the different programme and course ILOs.
+- 2.7 A wide range of teaching and learning methods are adopted to deliver the curriculum.
+This includes lectures, e-learning, seminars, group discussions, examinations, quizzes, case study analysis and independent study.
+In addition to the programme specifications, course specifications indicate the type of teaching methods used to deliver the different course ILOs.
+This was verified from the examination of the programme specifications and the large sample of course files provided, and discussions with faculty members.
 Interviewed students stated their satisfaction with the range of teaching methods used.
-This was verified through the examination of course files and interviews with faculty members.
 The Panel appreciates that the teaching and learning methodologies enable students to achieve the course ILOs and are in line with international good practices. - 2.8 There is an assessment policy that delineates the purpose, principles and process of assessment, as well as the criteria employed, and details related to marking and moderation.
 Assessments methods used include formative and summative assessments and are clearly stated in the course specifications where assessment details are tabulated indicating the type of assessment, the ILO assessed, due date, assessment weight and criteria for evaluation.
 Course specifications are uploaded on the PowerCampus-SelfService which is accessible by both students and staff.
-Student Handbook also contains a section on assessment policy and procedure.
+Students Handbook also contains a section on assessment policy and procedure.
 Students are provided with feedback and opportunities to review their examination paper and appeal their results.
 This was confirmed through discussions with faculty members and students during site visit interviews.
 The policy also covers plagiarism and students are requested to submit their assignments via Turnitin.
-The Panel appreciates that there is a clear assessment policy that is communicated to students and facilitates the alignment to course ILOs. - 2.9 In coming to its conclusion regarding The Learning Programme, the Panel notes, with appreciation, the following:

-- The programme reflects the university's vision and mission of delivering graduates with leadership abilities and critical thinking and the Faculty of Business and Financial Studies' primary objective of preparing students for effective professional and managerial careers in the business world. - There is a logical and coherent progression of courses across years and a balance between theory and practice. - There is a set of specific programme Intended Learning Outcomes (ILOs) that are closely linked to the programme aims, provide a suitable balance between theory and practice and between knowledge and skills, and are aligned with individual course ILOs. - The teaching and learning methodologies enable students to achieve the course ILOs and are in line with international good practices. - There is a clear assessment policy that is communicated to students and facilitates the alignment to course ILOs.
+The Panel appreciates that there is a clear assessment policy that is communicated to students and facilitates the alignment to course ILOs. - 2.9 In coming to its conclusion regarding The Learning Programme, the Panel notes, with appreciation, the following: - The programme reflects the university's vision and mission of delivering graduates with leadership abilities and critical thinking and the Faculty of Business and Financial Studies' primary objective of preparing students for effective professional and managerial careers in the business world. - There is a logical and coherent progression of courses across years and a balance between theory and practice. - There is a set of specific programme Intended Learning Outcomes (ILOs) that are closely linked to the programme aims, provide a suitable balance between theory and practice and between knowledge and skills, and are aligned with individual course ILOs.